 Even though we are going to Nami Island before this, we decided on Gangchon Rail Park instead.
-Reasons being: ‘Running Man’ was filmed there (I’m an avid fan!), the scenery is better, three tunnels are being passed through instead of one, less distance to cycle as the last part is a scenic train ride, and lastly, there’s an option for VR experience!
+Reasons being: ‘Running Man’ was filmed there (I’m an avid fan!), the scenery is better, four tunnels are being passed through instead of one, less distance to cycle as the last part is a scenic train ride, and lastly, there’s an option for VR experience!

 About Gangchon Rail Bike

 Pedal the bike along discontinued railroad tracks and enjoy the Bukhangang River scenery.
 Pedalling makes the bike go faster, but you can only go as far as the bike is in front of you, unless of course you are the first one.
 If you are tired, rest your legs and allow your partners to do the hard work, or let the bike go slow on auto pilot.
 In any case, the bike is going on a slight down slope.

 Begin your rail bike experience from Gimyujeong Station.
 Ride 6km to a pit stop and rest for 20 mins.
 Afterwards, enjoy the scenic train ride to the Old Gangchon Station (end point).
 You can take the free shuttle bus at the parking lot of Old Gangchon Station and return to Gimyujeong Station (the starting point).

 It’s best to set aside 2 hours for this activity.
 The whole experience, including the train ride and shuttle bus transfer, takes about 1.5 hours.
 You might want to add another 30 minutes for buffer in your schedule.

 How to get to Gangchon Rail Bike Park?

 Gangchon Rail Bike Park is a 5-minute walk from Gimyujeong subway station.